sturdy5/notes/2021-does/2021-does-notes.md

 ![](sre-from-scratch-metrics-and-outcomes.png)

 Reactive to Proactive in 6 months.
-Concentrated on Reliability Engineering, but needs to be exanded to include more culture.
+Concentrated on Reliability Engineering, but needs to be expanded to include more culture.

 By better managing incidents, they found they had more problems in their digital estate than initially expected.